-All boys study the Edexcel IGCSE specification and sit the higher tier examinations at the end of Year 11 (Upper Fifth).
-Some boys concurrently prepare for the OCR Additional Mathematics free standing mathematics qualification.
+All pupils study the Edexcel IGCSE specification and sit the higher tier examinations at the end of Year 11.
+Some pupils concurrently prepare for the OCR Additional Mathematics freestanding mathematics qualification.

 We offer both A Level Mathematics and A Level Further Mathematics (OCR), which are challenging and interesting courses that are highly regarded by universities and employers alike.
 A Level Further Mathematics is an additional A Level in which pupils study topics beyond those in the regular course.
 Studied as one of four full A Levels, alongside mathematics and two others, it is recommended for those interested in mathematics or closely related courses at the most competitive universities.
 Additionally, we offer STEP Mathematics classes to support students in meeting their university offers from universities such as Cambridge and Warwick.

 At Warwick School, we take advantage of all of the competitions offered by the UKMT.
 These include individual challenges and follow-up rounds like the international Kangaroo and the prestigious Olympiad as well as team challenges with finals in London.
 Many of our pupils win certificates, medals and even the chance to attend a mathematics summer school at Oxford.
 For more details about the challenges, explore the UKMT website www.ukmt.org.uk